andy5995/linuxdeploy-build-helper-container/README.md

 created.

-If you have access to a native arm64 system, you can use the docker image from this action, which is `andy5995/linuxdeploy:latest` or use a release from the linuxdeploy repository (link above).
+If you have access to a native arm64 system, you can use the docker image from this action, which is `andy5995/linuxdeploy:latest` or use a linuxdeploy release from their repository (link above).

 ## Contributing